gaogaotiantian/viztracer/README.md

 # Your code after
 ```

+A ``VizTracer Report`` button will appear after the cell and you can click it to view the results

 ### PyTorch

 VizTracer can log native calls and GPU events of PyTorch (based on `torch.profiler`) with